-Interstates are the arteries that connect the nation and keep people and commerce flowing.
+Interstates connect the nation and keep people and commerce flowing.
 When interstates shut down in Missouri, the country is cut in half.
-Keeping interstates free flowing is a top priority for MoDOT, but sometimes unplanned incidents affect the department's ability to keep the interstates moving.
-An unplanned incident can be weather related, emergency road and bridge repair, traffic crashes or other incidents.
+Keeping interstates flowing is a top priority for MoDOT, but sometimes unplanned incidents affect the department's ability to keep the interstates moving.
+An unplanned incident can be weather related, emergency road repairs, traffic crashes or other incidents.